You have SUPPORT

 There are many reasons why women or couples decide to have an abortion.
 An internet search will yield various results, statistics, and percentages, citing socio-economic reasons, not wanting children or any more children, fear of health risks, and many others.
 Abortion takes an innocent human life, and the gravity of that fact cannot be mitigated, it is important to remember that many factors can go into an abortion decision, such as fear, desperation, and ignorance (the person(s) have perhaps become convinced by others whom they trust that the preborn child is not a living human being).

 For those people who wish to see Abortion, we provide the following information.
 This video is not pleasant, but it must be seen.
 Hundreds of innocent unborn children are torn to pieces every day in Canada because most people simply don't know what abortion actually does.
-With the exception of the final scene (a second-trimester fetus), all of the video you will see depicts children who were killed during first-trimester abortions.
+A doctor describes four abortion procedures, covering the 1st, 2nd, and 3rd trimesters of pregnancy.

 There are many methods of abortion used in Canada.
 The method used depends mainly on the stage of the pregnancy and the size of the developing fetus.
 Other factors considered include the status of the woman’s health, personal preference, and where the abortion will occur.

-Suction aspiration was the method used for approximately 90% of all abortions reported in Canada in 2004 and is generally used between six and 14 weeks of pregnancy.
+Suction aspiration was the method used for approximately 90% of all abortions reported in Canada, and is generally used between six and 14 weeks of pregnancy.

 Suction curettage can be done under general anesthetic, but is usually done in a clinic with local anesthetic injected into the cervix to control pain.
 The cervix is forced open with a compressed seaweed preparation called laminaria that swells as moisture is absorbed, or a series of rigid rods.
 Sometimes the prostaglandin Misoprostol is used to soften the cervix and make it easier to dilate.